Summer Work Ė Horse Trainer/Ranch

 There are also 2 bedrooms in the basement of my house.

-Payment is negotiable, depending on the skills and effectiveness of the trainer, starting at $12.20 per hour.
+Payment for paid workers is negotiable, depending on the skills and effectiveness of the trainer, starting at $13.50 per hour.
 The rent is $100.00 per month per person to cover the cost of utilities.
 If you stay in my house I will buy food and cook.
 Cost of room and food in my house will be $30.00 per day.
 You will work as a contractor and bill me for your hours worked.